-Russia has fully complied with the commitment on macroeconomics.
+Russia has fully complied with the commitment to develop local currency capital markets.

 On 22 March 2022, the Central Bank of Russia launched the "Know Your Client" platform and issued a recommendation to credit institutions to apply for the new service.
 The platform allows to accelerate information processing regarding potential borrowers' accounts with a special attention given to risky cases.